-For 5 gang members, life sentences in killing of Bronx teen 'Junior' Guzman
+Five NYC gang members get prison time in mistaken-identity killing of boy, 15

 A New York City judge on Friday meted out long prison sentences in the mistaken-identity murder of a 15-year-old boy by members of a street gang known for its MS-13-like ruthlessness.

-Surveillance showed Lesandro “Junior” Guzman-Feliz being attacked with knives and a machete by Trinitario gang members — a killing that shocked New York and the nation.
+Surveillance footage showed Lesandro “Junior” Guzman-Feliz being attacked with knives and a machete by Trinitario gang members in June 2018 — a killing that shocked New York and the nation.
+Guzman-Feliz was followed into a Bronx bodega and dragged onto the street before he was fatally stabbed.
+Police said the killers had mistaken "Junior" for a member of a rival gang.

 The sentencing of five Trinitarios came after the boy's mother told the judge her son's killers had taken the life of an innocent.